 This video linked above is a compilation of experiences we have had.
 Recording our experiences at many different fuel stations may help the reader understand some of the challenges with fueling a large RV.

-Thank you for joining me on the quest to purchase and enjoy a recreational vehicle (RV).
-Gail, to whom I have been lucky enough to have been married to for almost 30 years, and I have purchased a Newmar Canyon Star 3911.
+Thank you for joining me on the quest to enjoy a recreational vehicle (RV).
+Gail, to whom I have been lucky enough to have been married to for over 30 years, travel in a Newmar Canyon Star 3911.

 This is a approximately 40' (39' 11") in length.
 This Class A is designed to be accessible for a person restricted to a wheelchair, which I am.